 We fully embrace the Chinese language and culture in our curriculum and provide mandatory daily Chinese classes in Mandarin and simplified Chinese for all pupils.

 The pupils are grouped according to their language ability providing levels to suit advanced speakers and beginners alike.
 Our pupils will have the opportunity to join exchange programmes and residential learning in Mainland China.

 Additional language support are provided as needed to our pupils whose native language is not English, until they are fully settled into the school.
 We will organise onboarding and summer remedial classes prior to the school starting to help pupils boost their English level and prepare for the new learning environment.

-The study of literature here will be enhanced through experiential learning.
-This will be done through Drama and Theatre experiences; through Art and Music appreciation; through presentations or seminars delivered by authors and experts; and through Overseas Residential Experiences, or similar, opportunities where pupils visit the culture they are studying.
-This approach to the study of literature will also enhance language, communication, and social skills.
+The study of literature here is enhanced through experiential learning.
+This is done through Drama and Theatre experiences; through Art and Music appreciation; through presentations or seminars delivered by authors and experts; and through Overseas Residential Experiences, or similar, opportunities where pupils visit the culture they are studying.
+This approach to the study of literature enhances language, communication, and social skills.